 This giant foot statue was interesting.
-Apparently it was once part of a statue of Constantine – can you imagine how massive that must have been to go with this foot?!
+Apparently, it was once part of a statue of Constantine – can you imagine how massive that must have been to go with this foot?!

-Trier isn’t just about impressive and ancient monuments though – it also has some cute and quirky parts, like the Spielzeugmusuem or toy museum with it’s crazy little car outside:
+Trier isn’t just about impressive and ancient monuments though – it also has some cute and quirky parts, like the Spielzeugmusuem or toy museum with its crazy little car outside:

 We didn’t go inside the museum as we only had limited time and needed to start the drive back to Cochem – but it sounds like a fun place to check out if we’re ever in the area again.
-Trier is also the birthplace of Karl Marx, and there is a museum dedicated to him which we didn’t visit.
-We unfortunately could only visit Trier on this day as the next we had to head home to the Netherlands, which means we missed out on the Christmas market which was opening the next day!
+Trier is also the birthplace of Karl Marx, and there is a museum dedicated to him that we didn’t visit.
+We unfortunately, could only visit Trier on this day as the next we had to head home to the Netherlands, which means we missed out on the Christmas market which was opening the next day!
 That was a bit disappointing as it’s supposed to be one of the best in Germany, so if you’re ever near Trier between November 23 – December 22 make sure you check it out.
 We saw the Christmas decorations around the town and the stalls for the market that were being set up did look pretty nice.
 I especially liked the giant Christmas tree near the Black Gate, and the big lego Santa in a shop window.

 If you’re at all interested in history, particularly Roman ruins and beautiful churches, then Trier is definitely worth a visit.
-If you’d like to read more about our time in Germany have a look here at our visit of the magical Burg Eltz castle, and here for our guided tour of Reichsburg Cochem (another castle).
+If you’d like to read more about our time in Germany have a look here at our visit to the magical Burg Eltz castle, and here for our guided tour of Reichsburg Cochem (another castle).
 For now, I shall leave you with perhaps one of the coolest little bits of mural art I’ve seen in a while – this spaceship parked in a tiny garage!
 Trier really is a mix of the old and the modern!
 Have you ever been to Trier?
 Leave me a comment and tell me if I missed any must-sees!
 Until next time 🙂